 He received his bachelors' degrees in physics and mathematics from the Hebrew University of Jerusalem in 1980.
 In 1984, he received his Ph.D. in neurobiology from the same institution.

-dean of the walsh school of foreign service
+dean, walsh school of foreign service

 Dr. Hellman joined the School of Foreign Service following 15 years of service at the World Bank, where he served as Chief Institutional Economist and led its engagement with fragile and conflict-affected states as Director of the Center on Conflict, Security and Development in Nairobi, Kenya.
 Prior to that, he was Manager of the Governance and Public Sector Group, South Asia Region, in New Delhi.
 As a development practitioner, he coordinated the Bank’s response to broad and deep complex global challenges such as the tsunami in Aceh and North Sumatra.
 Prior to the World Bank, he served as the Senior Political Counselor at the European Bank of Reconstruction and Development in London, U.K.

 Born and raised in Brooklyn, New York, he is a graduate of Williams College, where he majored in Area Studies.
 He has a Ph.D. in political science from Columbia University and an M.Phil. from the University of Oxford in Russian and East European Studies.
 Earlier in his career, Dr. Hellman served as a faculty member in the Department of Government at Harvard University and in the Department of Political Science at Columbia University.
-He is married to Sharon Hellman and they have one daughter, a college freshman.
+He is married to Sharon Hellman and they have one daughter.

 vice president for institutional diversity and equity